 Also in 2019 the Ranking Digital Rights (RDR) Corporate Accountability Index gave Apple a score of just 46%.
 The report rated companies on "commitments and policies, based on international human rights standards."
 Apple was said to have scored poorly, "due to its lack of governance and oversight over human rights risks, and also lack of clear disclosure of policies affecting users’ freedom of expression."

-Apple received Ethical Consumer's worst rating for environmental reporting in 2016.
-Whilst the information in the report covered Apple's main environmental impacts, including conflict minerals, there were no future dated, quantified targets for improvements in its environmental performance.
+Apple received Ethical Consumer's worst rating for environmental reporting in 2019.
+Whilst the information in their 2019 Environmental Responsibility report covered Apple's main environmental impacts, including conflict minerals, it included only one dated and quantified future environmental target:

-In 2016 Ethical Consumer awarded Apple a worst mark for strategies likely to be used to avoid tax.
-This was because the family tree for Apple Inc on www.hoovers.com and showed that the company had subsidiaries in Hong Kong, Luxembourg, and Singapore.
+In July 2019 Ethical Consumer awarded Apple a worst mark for strategies that were likely to be used to avoid tax.
+This was because the family tree for Apple Inc on www.hoovers.com and showed that the company had subsidiaries in Ireland, the Netherlands, and Singapore.

-These were jurisdictions which were considered by Ethical Consumer to be tax havens.
-Therefore considered to be at high risk of being used for tax avoidance purposes.
+These were jurisdictions which were considered by Ethical Consumer to be tax havens and were therefore considered to be at high risk of being used for tax avoidance purposes.

 Upon further investigation, Ethical Consumer found a statement given by Apple that provided a narrative explanation for why the company had subsidiaries in Ireland.
 This wasn't strong enough to affect our decision to give Apple a worst rating for tax avoidance, especially given that we found no country-by-country financial information or reporting (CBCR), nor a clear public tax statement confirming that it was this company’s policy not to engage in tax avoidance activity or to use tax havens for tax avoidance purposes.